User Authentication with CIBA

 Was this helpful?

-If the user approves the push request, you should receive the following response:
+If the user approves the push request, Auth0 returns an access token like the following to the client application:

 {